Picorims/wav2bar/README.md

 A tool to make custom audio visualization and export production videos for the music industry.

 ### Important Notes
-**- This tool is unusable at this point, and is still in early development!**
+- **This tool is unusable at this point, and is still in early development!**
 - This tool uses Electron 6 and so run in a Chrome clone locally.
 This code cannot be runned in the browser as it contains Electron code!
 A browser version will be done eventually.

 ### Running